External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: Example

 \section{Example}

-To demonstrate the computational benefits of the proposed external constraint handling scheme, here we illustrate an example problem that is relative large in time dimension.
-The task involves the finding of a fuel-optimal flight path of a commercial aircraft (Fokker 50).
-In the vicinity of possible flight routes, air traffic control authorities have identified five non-flight zones (NFZ) that the aircraft needs to avoid.
+To demonstrate the computational benefits of the proposed ECH scheme, we show an problem that is relatively large in the horizon length.
+The task involves finding a fuel-optimal flight path of a commercial aircraft where authorities have identified five non-flight zones (NFZ) for the aircraft to avoid.